ZSR3004/Cell-Tracking/README.md

 3. Click the "next" button from the same page.

-    - Note: A new screen, as shown in figure [FIGUREX] will pop up listing the outputs you want to receive.
+    - Note: A new screen, as shown in figure [FIGUREX], will pop up listing the outputs you want to receive.
 Check and make sure that everything you want is there.

 4. From the same screen, click "Get results".